hakyimlab/scPrediXcan/README.md

 ### Usage

 #### Step1: Training the ctPred model
-ctPred is a multilayer perceptron to predict gene expressions at pseudobulk level from gene epigenomic representations(i.g., Enformer-output epigenomic features).
+!!Note that if you just want to use the pre-trained models of given cell types for TWAS in certain diseases, please skip step1,2 and directly do step3 with pre-trained l-ctPred models. ctPred is a multilayer perceptron to predict gene expressions at pseudobulk level from gene epigenomic representations(i.g., Enformer-output epigenomic features).
 The inputs of this step are a population-average gene expression file and a gene epigenomic features file.
 They are combined into a single training data csv file since both are relatively small.
 The output of this step is a pt file storing the model weights.

 ```bash